-Dr. Akirah J. Bradley is the Interim Vice Chancellor for Student Affairs for the University of Colorado Boulder (CU Boulder).
-Before moving into the Interim Vice Chancellor role, Dr. Bradley served as the Associate Vice Chancellor for Student Affairs at CU Boulder, overseeing auxiliaries and areas of student engagement.
+Dr. Akirah J. Bradley is the Vice Chancellor for Student Affairs for the University of Colorado Boulder (CU Boulder).
+Before moving into the Vice Chancellor role, Dr. Bradley served as the Associate Vice Chancellor for Student Affairs at CU Boulder, overseeing auxiliaries and areas of student engagement.
 Prior to that, she also served as the Dean of Students/ Associate Vice Chancellor for CU Boulder advocating for students, serving as an executive point of contact for student crisis and supporting student engagement.

 Overall Dr. Bradley has approximately 15 years of experience in student affairs, and prior to CU Boulder has served in various leadership positions University of California, Berkeley, the University of Vermont, and on Semester at Sea.
 Highlights of her experience include student development, student conduct, behavioral intervention team management, residence life, procedural establishment, and crisis response.